Introduction to Cleanroom Coving

 Coving is commonly made of metal, aluminum, plaster, or plastic, depending on specific institutional guidelines.
 It can be treated or covered to further increase compliance; for example, ACH Engineering offers aluminum coving that is powder coated, as well as aluminum anodized coving.
 These materials are designed to withstand constant, regular cleaning.

-Silicone edges are common in to facilitate an airtight seal.
+Silicone edges are common to facilitate an airtight seal.

-Each of the different coving materials and finishes offers different benefits.
+Each of the different materials and finishes offers different benefits.
 Some common coving materials includes:

 - Wood finishes are typically used for aesthetic reasons, and less for laboratory functionality.
 Even when sealed, wood coving does not withstand the wear-and-tear inherent to cleanroom environments.

 - Plaster was the traditional solution before contemporary alternatives emerged.
 While plaster is effective in applications like building restoration, it is heavy and brittle.

 - Hardened polyurethane is affordable, lightweight, and easy to install in a highly customized manner since it can bend around windows and other decorative elements.
 Unfortunately, it’s not considered to be a very durable material.

 As already mentioned, a range of finishes are available to further adapt materials so that they can withstand particular conditions.
 Powder coating uses an electrostatic charge to affix a powder to a surface, effectively hardening it so that it can be more resistant over time and heavy use.
 Aluminum anodizing surfaces is an alternative that can confer corrosion resistance and improve adhesion without altering the strength of the surface.

 What Happens if Coving is not Secure?

 If coving is not secure, the integrity of its installation can easily become compromised, which results in its protective properties being limited.